Starr Andrews: 2025–26 season: Final season as a singles skater

 In preparation for the season, Andrews recorded the vocals for the track, "Turning Page," used for her free skate.

 Andrews opened her season by competing on the 2025–26 Challenger Series, placing seventh at the 2025 CS Nepela Memorial and twelfth at the 2025 CS Trialeti Trophy.

 In November, Andrews announced that the 2025–26 figure skating season was her last as a singles skater and that she intended to switch disciplines and pursue pair skating beginning with the 2026–27 season.
 Selected as a host pick for 2025 Skate America, Andrews delivered two clean programs, earning a new personal best free skate and combined total score and placing fifth overall.
+She subsequently finished fifth at the 2025 CS Tallinn Trophy.

+At the 2026 U.S. Championships in January, Andrews finished in seventh place and was subsequently named to the 2026 Four Continents team.

+At the 2026 Four Continents, Starr finished 8th after the short program, ultimately dropping to 15th overall after the free skate.

+Pair skating with Daniil Parkman

+2026–27 season: Switch to pairs

+In May 2026, Andrews confirmed her switch to the pairs discipline and announced that she had teamed up with Daniil Parkman.
+She also stated that they would be coached by Jenni Meno, Todd Sand, Brandon Frazier, and Christine Binder.